MEET OUR EMF BOARD OF TRUSTEES

 New members are co-optioned by the Board.
 The Board currently meets 3 times a year, with Trustees also attending the EMYA at the Grand Awards Presentation Event.

 Members abide by the highest ethical standards in the museum profession.

 KIMMO ANTILA, FINLAND

-Kimmo Antila is museum director and CEO of the Finnish Postal Museum Foundation and Tampere Collection Hall Ltd. He has studied i.a. history, computing science, sociology, museum management and industrial heritage (University of Tampere, Deutsches Museum, The Royal Institute of Technology in Stockholm).
-He had been working at the museums, universities, companies and state offices since the beginning of the 1990s.
+Kimmo Antila is the museum director for Tampere City Historical Museums, including museum centre Vapriikki, museum Milavida and Amuri museum quarter.
+Kimmo has studied history, computing science, sociology, journalism, museum management and industrial heritage (University of Tampere, Deutsches Museum, The Royal Institute of Technology in Stockholm).
+He has been working at the museums, universities, companies, and state offices since the beginning of the 1990s.
 Antila was as a lecturer at the Finnish University Network for the History of Science and Technology (2002- 2006) and the project manager for Museum Centre Vapriikki (2006-2012), including the project lead and curating for Tampere 1918, Museum of Finnish Civil War (EMYA 2011 special commendation).
+He worked as a CEO of the Finnish Postal Museum Foundation and Tampere Collection Hall Ltd (2012-2022).

-Kimmo is chairing the Finnish network for the transport and communication museums (Trafiikki ry) and is a member of the board at the Finnish Museum Association and at the International Association of Transport and Communications Museums (IATM).
-He has served as a board member in the various international and Finnish associations like the Finnish Society for the History of Technology (2004-2017) and ICOM-CIMUSET (2010-2016).
+Kimmo is a member of the board at the Finnish Museum Association he has served as a board member in the various international and Finnish associations like International Association of Transport and Communications Museums, IATM (2019-2022), the Finnish Society for the History of Technology (2004-2017) and ICOM-CIMUSET (2010-2016).
 He was a member of the EMYA judging panel from May 2016 to January 2021.